Density-Modulated Boids and Stigmergic Coverage: Phase Transitions in 500k-Agent Exploration Swarms

 3.3.
 Task-Field ACO (TF-ACO):

-- Agents deposit virtual pheromone on under-sampled cells; evaporation λ enforces revisit cadence; selection probability ∝ pheromone×heuristic (distance/uncertainty).
+- Agents deposit virtual pheromone on under-sampled cells; evaporation rate λ enforces revisit cadence; selection probability ∝ pheromone × heuristic (distance/uncertainty).

 -